 Getting the extended family together in comfort.
 The completion of a perfect retirement property.
 That’s what this unique and completely personalized guest cabin is all about.

-After careers as physician and teacher in Florida, Kent & Midge Merrill retired to a beautiful 21 acre farm with spectacular mountain views in East Tennessee.
+After careers as a Physician and Teacher in Florida, Kent & Midge Merrill retired to a beautiful21-acre farm with spectacular mountain views in East Tennessee.
 In the process of remodeling the existing home to fit their needs, they realized that having the whole family together (6 adults and 7 kids) for reunions and holidays just wasn’t going to be comfortable in the existing home.

 After processing a lot of ideas, they settled upon a guesthouse and were determined that it should look like it had been there a couple of hundred years… looking out over a vista that hadn’t changed much in those years.
 So, in Kent’s words “after considerable research, we chose Hearthstone, Inc., based out of Dandridge, TN”.
 The log system they chose is an exacting reproduction of the style prevalent in the area over the centuries: logs hewn flat on the sides, natural contours top and bottom, dovetail corners, and chinking between the logs.
 To that, Hearthstone added its Weather-Aged finish of specialized sandblasting to make the home look hundreds of years old.
 A lot of personal service from Hearthstone’s veteran project manager, Doug Tatham, didn’t hurt matters either.

 The Merrills settled on a classic design that — when everyone came to visit at the same time — had the kids in sleeping bags in the loft and the parents would sleep in a first floor bedroom and in the great room.
 Cozy, when the whole family was in town, but still within a reasonable budget, and perfect for comfort, and fun for the family get-togethers.